avigan/SPHERE/README.rst

 **Warning**
 -----------

-**This module is under heavy development at the moment.
-The only usable part of the code is the filter/neutral density transmission module.**
+**This module is still under development at the moment.
+Processing of IRDIS imaging (DBI, CI) and IFS data should work properly, but if you find a bug or want to suggest improvements, please `create a ticket <https://github.com/avigan/VLTPF/issues>`.**

 Information
 -----------